danijelsugar/prediction-game/README.md

 # Prediction game
-> Prediction game is a web application in which users can predict the outcome of a football match and earn points based on how accurate their predictions were.
+> Prediction game is a web application that allows users to predict the outcome of football matches and earn points based on the accuracy of their predictions.

 ## Technologies Used
+The following technologies were used to build prediction game:
-- PHP >= 8.1
+- PHP 8.2
 - MySQL 8
 - Symfony 6.2
 - Symfony UX